-Treats and cleans water towers; changes filters; oils and greases bearings; cleans air ducts; cleans mechanical and control equipment; takes water samples from boiler water, condenser water, and cooling tower water; performs routine analysis and administers proper chemical treatment.
+Treats and cleans water towers; changes filters; oils and greases bearings; cleans air ducts; cleans mechanical and control equipment; takes water samples from boiler, condenser, and cooling tower water; performs routine analysis and administers proper chemical treatment.

-Operates a computer control panel to monitor mechanical and electrical operations; performs minor electrical work on air conditioning and heating equipment and plumbing installation and repair.
+Operates a computer control panel to monitor mechanical and electrical operations; performs minor electrical work on air conditioning and heating equipment; performs plumbing installation and repair.

 Builds small frame buildings; installs partitions, ceilings, and doors; sets door frames; lays flooring; applies roofing and shingles; hangs sheet rock.

-Performs skilled bench work operating power saws, planers, and other standard carpentry and cabinet-making tools, and power-driven woodworking equipment.
+Performs skilled bench work operating power saws and planers, as well as other standard carpentry and cabinet-making tools, such as power-driven woodworking equipment.

 Tests, locates and repairs trouble in electrical circuits and equipment.

-Installs and maintains fan motors and emergency generators; seats and replaces brushes; rewinds and replaces coils and armatures, and performs other electrical work and some mechanical work in repairing and replacing parts.
+Installs and maintains fan motors and emergency generators; seats and replaces brushes; rewinds and replaces coils and armatures; performs other electrical work and some mechanical work in repairing and replacing parts.

 Works on high voltage lines and equipment.